Major construction has begun

 Southside Stations Rebuilds

-Six stations on Brisbane’s southside- Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, and Fairfield – will be rebuilt through the Cross River Rail project.
+Seven stations on Brisbane’s southside- Salisbury, Rocklea, Moorooka, Yerongpilly, Yeronga, and Fairfield and Dutton Park – will be rebuilt through the Cross River Rail project.
 Station upgrades will include new overpasses and passenger lifts, accessible parking bays, new kiss’n’ride spaces, platform improvements and bike enclosures.

 Queensland Trail train stopped at a station showing Shorncliffe as the destination